Amalfi: History

 Amalfi began as a maritime power, trading grain from its neighbours, salt from Sardinia and slaves from the interior, and even timber, in exchange for the gold dinars minted in Egypt and Syria, in order to buy the Byzantine silks that it resold in the West.
 Grain-bearing Amalfi traders enjoyed privileged positions in the Islamic ports, Fernand Braudel notes.
 The Amalfi tables (Tavole amalfitane) provided a maritime code that was widely used by the Christian port cities.
 Merchants of Amalfi were using gold coins to purchase land in the 9th century, while most of Italy worked in a barter economy.
-During the late 9th century, long-distance trade revived between Amalfi and Gaeta with Byzantine, the latter which benefited from a flourishing trade network with the Arabs.
-Karl Marx in "The German Ideology" acknowledged the role of Amalfi in the very beginning of European mercantile Capitalism.
+During the late 9th century, long-distance trade revived between Amalfi and Gaeta with Byzantium, the latter which benefited from a flourishing trade network with the Arabs.
+Karl Marx in "The German Ideology" acknowledged the role of Amalfi in the very beginning of European mercantile capitalism.

 An independent republic from the 7th century until 1073, Amalfi extracted itself from Byzantine vassalage in 839 and first elected a duke in 958; it rivalled Pisa and Genoa in its domestic prosperity and maritime importance before the rise of the Republic of Venice.
 In spite of some devastating setbacks it had a population of some 70,000 to 80,000 reaching a peak about the turn of the millennium, during the reign of Duke Manso (966–1004).
 Under his line of dukes, Amalfi remained independent, except for a brief period of Salernitan dependency under Guaimar IV.